apache/logging-log4cxx/src/site/markdown/usage.md

 Loggers have their additivity flag set to *true* by default, meaning output goes to the appender attached to a parent [Logger](@ref log4cxx.Logger).
-This means it is often sufficient to configure or attach an appender only to the root logger in the [Hierarchy](@ref log4cxx.Hierarchy).
+It is therefore often sufficient to configure or attach an appender only to the root logger in the [Hierarchy](@ref log4cxx.Hierarchy).

 The table below shows an